arxila/atomichash/README.md

 Equivalently, `getAll(...)` allows a number of keys to be atomically read, making sure the obtained mappings do not belong to a mix of different states through which the map is transitioning while the read operation takes place.
-All mappings returned by `getAll(...)` are guaranteed to be the result of one or more `put`/`putAll` operations, but never a partial state obtained while the map is being modified by one of these (or any other) operations.
+Mappings returned by `getAll(...)` are guaranteed to be the result the `put`/`putAll` operations that were completed before, and will not include any mappings set during the execution of the `getAll(...)` operation itself.

 Reads and writes can therefore be made in a way that only **consistent** states are ever represented and returned by `AtomicHashMap` and `AtomicHashStore` objects.
 In fact, a _snapshot_ of the state of an `AtomicHashMap`